baskuit/pinyon/src/state/readme.md

 In practice, search on general imperfect information games is hard and expensive.
 Therefore we codify the perfect information requirement and several other niceties with the `PerfectInfoState` class, and we use this class as the basis of all current models, algorithms, and tree structures.

-The goal of Surksit is to aid development in an imperfect info game, so eventually we will expand our methods and classes as perfect info milestones are reached.
+The goal of Surskit is to aid development in an imperfect info game, so eventually we will expand our methods and classes as perfect info milestones are reached.

 # What you need to know